nus-cs2103-AY2122S2/tp/docs/team/b1llp4rk.md

     * Enable editing multiple persons with `edit` command[batch edit](https://github.com/AY2122S2-CS2103T-W13-3/tp/pull/79)
       * **What it does:** This feature allows user to edit multiple persons in HackNet at once, for teams and skills fields.
       * **Justification:** A student who uses HackNet might need to edit multiple persons at once.
 For example, the student might have learned about a team project that 5 of his friends are working on.
 After adding friends that were not present in the HackNet data, the student would prefer one command to `edit` the team info for all five of them, instead of having to type the `edit` command five times for each persons.
-      * **Highlights:** [`batch edit`](https://github.com/AY2122S2-CS2103T-W13-3/tp/pull/79) command was created initially to enable editing multiple persons.
+      * **Highlights:** [`batchedit`](https://github.com/AY2122S2-CS2103T-W13-3/tp/pull/79) command was created initially to enable editing multiple persons.
 However later the command and its features were [assimilated to `edit` command](https://github.com/AY2122S2-CS2103T-W13-3/tp/pull/84).
 The decision was made as an attempt to minimize the types of commands that user has to learn.

     * Establish reset and [default mode](https://github.com/AY2122S2-CS2103T-W13-3/tp/pull/82)
       * **What it does:** Reset and default modes can be chosen by the user when using the `edit` command.
 When using the reset mode, the team and skills value that the user provides as parameter of `edit` completely replaces the previous values for teams and skills of the person(s) that the user is editing.
 In default mode, the team and skills value that the user provides gets appended to the pre-existing teams and skills of the person(s) being edited.